 I finally left Japan in July 2006 after 5 years in Kyoto.
 Since then I have been travelling and teaching.
 In September 2016 I returned to Japan to become Dai-Shihan (Senior Teacher) which enables me to teach teachers.

 I eventually came back to psychology, though it was Spiritual Psychology I came to and attended the University of Santa Monica, CA to gain a Masters after I left Japan.
-I also became a Heart Circle facilitator, These days I write books in addition to teaching the Jikiden Reiki I love so much.
+I also became a Heart Circle facilitator, In 2020 I co-founded the Jikiden Reiki UK Association (JRUKA) with three other Jikiden Reiki teachers in the UK and am currently vice-chair of the association.
+These days I write books in addition to teaching the Jikiden Reiki I love so much.
 You can learn more about these at www.AmandaCJayne.com